Things to Do in Kasungu National Park

 Top Things to Do in Kasungu National Park

-Dawn game drive around Lifupa Dam
+Dawn game drive toward the Lifupa salt pan

 Getting There